emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Has movies, shows and anime. ✔️
 1. Site does not have watchlists, continue watching or history. ❌
 1. Has decent sorting options, but not much in terms of media discovery tools. ⚠️
-1. Site does not have 4K content. ❌
+1. Site is usable without an adblocker, but has occasional annoyances. ⚠️
 1. Site looks good + works well on mobile. ✔️

 ***
-## Filmex
+## EE3
-### Score: 15/24
+### Score: 16/24
 1. Streams load very fast. ✔️
-1. Content is 1080p, and can be lowered. ✔️
+1. Content is 1080p, but cannot be changed. ⚠️
-1. Finds streams consistently for both new and old content. ✔️
+1. Good for both new and old content. ✔️
-1. Has 7 servers, but does not auto-switch if ones fails. ⚠️
+1. Only 1 source but its good. ⚠️
-1. Site does not have episode auto-next. ❌
+1. Site has movies only so it doesn't need episode auto-next. ⚠️
-1. UI is solid, feels modern and shows results as you search. ✔️
+1. UI is alright but has room for improvement. ⚠️
-1. Has built in subs for most content and allows adjustments. ✔️
+1. Has built in subs for most content. ✔️
-1. Has movies, shows and anime. ✔️
+1. Sites only has movies. ❌
-1. Site has ontinue watching when you signup. ⚠️
+1. Site has watchlists, continue watching and history. ✔️
-1. Has decent sorting options, but more discoverability options would be nice. ⚠️
+1. Site has no sorting or content discoverability options. ❌
-1. Site does not have 4K content. ❌
+1. Site is completely usable without an adblocker. ✔️
-1. Site doesn't work well or look great on mobile. ❌
+1. Site looks good + works well on mobile. ✔️

 ***
 ## FlixWatch